loveday10000/ok-py-env/README.md

 For example: Fast create python environment in new ubuntu18.04； On a newly installed Linux system, networking quickly builds a basic python development environment, and ok-py-env.sh is a simple one-click shell script
-Ps: during execution, enter or yes, and restart the system, the python software will take effect
+Ps: during execution, enter or yes, and auto restart the system, the python software will take effect

  **B software architecture**